Have there been any notable recent legal developments regarding copyright in your jurisdiction, including any regulatory changes and recent case law?

 - the Geneva Convention for the Protection of Producers of Phonograms;

 - the Brussels Convention Relating to the Distribution of Programme-Carrying Signals Transmitted by Satellite (ratified by Law 1977/771);

 - the Agreement on Trade-Related Aspects of Intellectual Property Rights (ratified by Law 1994/747);

 - •the World Intellectual Property Organisation (WIPO) Copyright Treaty; and

 Online and digital regulation

 Are there any legal provisions specifically covering digital and online content?

-At national level, the E-Commerce Act implements the EU E-Commerce Directive in Italy.
-Articles 14, 15, 16 and 17 of the E-Commerce Act govern, among other things, the liability of internet operators.
-More generally, Article 1 of the Italian Copyright Act grants protection to all intellectual works having a creative character, whatever their means or form of expression.
-Currently, the publication of works online is believed to require a level of protection not lower than publications on traditional media.
+At the national level, the E-Commerce Act implements the EU E-Commerce Directive in Italy.
+Articles 14 to 17 of the act govern, among other things, the internet operators’ liability.
+More generally, Article 1 of the Copyright Act grants protection to all intellectual works of a creative nature, whatever their means or form of expression.
+The publication of works online is believed to require a level of protection equal to publication in traditional media.
 Moreover, the Copyright Act, as amended, incorporates the provisions of the EU Copyright Directive (2001/29/EC).

 Are any government authorities charged with regulating and enforcing copyright law?

 The Italian Communications Regulatory Authority (AGCOM) has been playing an increasingly important role following amendments to the Copyright Act, particularly through: